Where do you declare your taxes if you never spend long enough in any country to be considered a tax resident?

 Which parts of your income will be taxed will also depend on if you have become a tax resident of the country (see below) or not, as well as other factors.

 Apart from Georgia, some other countries where the territorial system applies are Hong Kong, Singapore, Panama, Costa Rica, Malaysia, and around 30 others – mostly smaller island countries.

 Worldwide Tax Systems

-That said, the amount of tax due in the USA may be as low as zero if you qualify for foreign income exclusion, and depending on the nature of your income.
+That said, the amount of tax due in the USA may be as low as zero if you qualify for the foreign income exclusion, and depending on the nature of your income.

 The restrictions are tough, and one of the reasons the myth of tax free living is so pervasive in the digital nomad community might also be due to an overly optimistic interpretation of one specific term within the IRS rules.

-Namely, you don’t have to pay US tax, up to the earning threshold (about $107k USD in 2020), on foreign earned income if you are:
+Namely, you don’t have to pay US tax on foreign earned income, up to the earning threshold (about $107k USD in 2020), if you are:

 “A U.S. citizen or a U.S. resident alien who is physically present in a foreign country or countries for at least 330 full days during any period of 12 consecutive months.”
 Read the rest of the information here – direct from the IRS website.